Code of conduct

-- As we are a true network of people, not a loose “community of interested people”: We expect every member of the network to contribute actively to the joint Reason for Being and to work together on joint Beta-related projects (listed below).
-Contributing and working together, in this context, means being active beyond individual business interests or personal reputation gains.
+1. As we are a true network of people, not a loose “community of interested people”: We expect every member of the network to contribute actively to the joint Reason for Being and to work together on joint Beta-related projects (listed below).
+Contributing and working together, in this context, means being active beyond individual business interests or personal reputation gains. |

-- We believe that everyone can contribute to organizational and societal progress, We believe that everyone can be a “researcher.”
-In the spirit of the above, and of our mission, we expect members to contribute to relevant research, which means systematic questioning, connecting, synthesizing. articulating, publishing, elaborating and sharing of Beta-related content.
+2. We believe that everyone can contribute to organizational and societal progress, We believe that everyone can be a “researcher.”
+In this spirit, and that of our mission, we expect members to contribute to relevant research, which means systematic questioning, connecting, synthesizing. articulating, publishing, elaborating and sharing of Beta-related content. |

-- To join a research project (or other network project), or to setup a new project, your mastery must match the project’s requirements.
-Consult others already involved in an existing project, if you want to join.
-Consult our “guides” (indicated below) or peers with appropriate mastery to judge your project proposal, in order to start a new project.
+3. To join a research project (or other network project), or to set up a new project, your mastery must match the project’s requirements.
+Consult our “guides” (indicated below) or peers with appropriate mastery to judge your project proposal, in order to start a new project. if you want to join an existing project, consult those who are already involved in it. |

-- We expect every member of the network to also contribute financially to the joint work, every year, at least symbolically.
-We hold each other accountable with regards to these financial contributions.
+4. We expect every member of the network to also contribute financially to the joint work, every year, at least symbolically.
+We hold each other accountable with regards to these financial contributions. |

-- Our work results are open source – which includes (and not ignores) that we deeply respect content creators.
+5. Our work results are open source – which includes (and not ignores) that we deeply respect content creators.
 We mention content creators by name, whenever possible, as we make use of their creations.
-We do this mentioning both internally and externally, both in writing and in talking, and we do this consistently.
+We do this mentioning both internally and externally, both in writing and in talking, and we do this consistently. |

 This section is currently under construction, as we are changing our way of operating the system of membership, during December 2022 and January 2023.
 If you want to become a BetaCodex Network associate yourself, first join our group on Slack and join our LinkedIn Group, in order to connect to other members.
 Then join a work project, or create a new work project!
 All this will naturally require collaborating with other associates, and consultation within the network.